mariozeats/mariozeats/content/post/tarts.md

 **2i.
 Pluot Curd: [for one 6-9in tart]**

-- several pitted pluots/ plums, (I used like 5 or 6)// of ~150 g of puree/ juice
+- several pitted pluots/ plums, (I used like 5 or 6)// or ~150 g of puree/ juice
 - a few g of citric acid or lemon juice
 - 2 large eggs
 - 2 large egg yolk